J-Kaburu/video-game-sales-analysis/README.md

-# Video Game Sales Intelligence: Global Market Analysis -Python
+# Video Game Sales Analysis-Python
 This project performs a comprehensive Exploratory Data Analysis (EDA) on a dataset of **16,598 games** to uncover the drivers of revenue in the gaming industry.
 By analyzing 30 years of data, this study identifies high-growth genres, dominant publishers, and regional market variances.
 **Key finding:** The industry is heavily "top-heavy," where a small percentage of "Super-Hit" outliers drive the majority of global revenue, creating a massive gap between average (Mean) and typical (Median) sales.